 This week I’m debuting a new on-going monthly feature at the Movie Morlocks called SPY GAMES.
 As my regular readers know, I’m extremely fond of spy films – particularly ’60s era spy films! – and I’ve written about them often.
-This year is the 50th anniversary of the quintessential ’60s spy, James Bond, so I … Continue reading Spy Games
+This year is the 50th anniversary of the quintessential ’60s spy, James Bond, so I decided to celebrate the occasion by devoting some of my … Continue reading Spy Games

 Michael Caine was one of the coolest actors working during the ’60s and ’70s but he was also incredibly sexy.
 He had unconventional good looks and I love the thick black glasses he used to wear that often hid his eyes and amazingly long lashes.
-Michael Caine may have played a British tough guy on … Continue reading What’s It All About, Alfie?
+Michael Caine may have played a British tough guy on numerous occasions but he had some of the loveliest eyes … Continue reading What’s It All About, Alfie?

 Sean Connery in From Russia With Love (1963) Sean Connery celebrated his 80th birthday today and there was a brief interview with him published in Scotland’s Daily Record that’s worth a read.
 He talks about retiring from acting and why From Russia With Love (1963) is his favorite of all the films he made.
-Good … Continue reading Sean Connery at 80
+Good stuff!
+Interview: – Sean Connery at 80: My acting days … Continue reading Sean Connery at 80

 I hate to be the bearer of bad news, but overall 2008 was somewhat of a lackluster year for new Region 1 DVD releases of 1960s and 1970s era films when compared to the previous two years (See: 2006 and 2007).
-Some of my favorite DVD companies such as BCI Eclipse and most recently New … Continue reading 20 Favorite DVD Releases of 2008: Part I.
+Some of my favorite DVD companies such as BCI Eclipse and most recently New Yorker Films have folded.
+Boutique DVD companies are releasing fewer … Continue reading 20 Favorite DVD Releases of 2008: Part I.